AndreNicolai/pupil-docs/developer-docs/unity.md

 ![Heatmap Component](https://github.com/AndreNicolai/pupil-docs/blob/master/images/unity/HeatmapComponent.png)

 - Mode

-	-`Particle` will color the area the user is looking at
+	- `Particle` will color the area the user is looking at

 	- `ParticleDebug` will show it for the user, as well